There are basically three ways to add wireless to a PC USB adapter, Ethernet WiFi adapter, and internal WiFi card.

 802.11AC or Wireless-AC – Speed up-to 866 Mbps

-Basically when looking for a USB adapter getting a Dual Band Wireless-AC unit will be the best and fit into almost any network.
+Basically, when looking for a USB adapter, get a Dual Band Wireless-AC unit as it will fit into almost any network.

 They also are out of the way and don’t take up any USB slots.

-Be sure to check that there is an open slot to use and the type of expansion slot which is usually PCI.
+Be sure to check that there is an open slot in your PC to use and the type of expansion slot, which is usually PCI.

 Setting up WiFi on a Desktop PC is easy to do with any of the above options.